kaben/PythonStock/docker-experiments-161231-0119-06/README.md

     $ make notebook_image
     ```

-    At the moment, all this does is pull in the official Jupyter SciPy Notebook image *jupyter/scipy-notebook* to your computer, so it can be used to make per-user notebook servers.
+    @kaben has marked this step as "as-needed" because we will need to rerun the command each time we update the Docker image used to provide per-user notebook servers.
+But for the moment, all this does is pull in the official Jupyter SciPy Notebook image *jupyter/scipy-notebook*.

 * Build command: